Core lifecycle events

 pebble-ready event is triggered once the Pebble sidecar has started and a socket is available.
 This occurs both during

 upgrade-charm events, or any other time that a Unit’s pod is rescheduled or restarted on Kubernetes.
-For Charmed Operators, Pebble is the method used for starting charm workloads.
+For charms, Pebble is the method used for starting charm workloads.
 Callback methods bound to the event should be used to ensure that the charm’s workload is started.

 upgrade-charm event is emitted each time a new revision of the charm code is deployed (triggered when an administrator issues the

 juju upgrade-charm command).
 The event is emitted after the new charm code has been unpacked - therefore this event is handled by the callback method bound to the event in the new codebase.
 The associated callback should be used to reconcile the current state written by an older version into whatever form is required by the current charm version.

 By default, the